Viewers may notice an unfamiliar country abbreviation at the Beijing Olympics: ROC.

 Athletes competing under the ROC designation cannot wear the Russian flag, or any other national symbol, on their uniforms.
 If their uniforms say “Russia,” they must also include “neutral athlete” or something equivalent in the same size.

 When an ROC athlete wins a gold medal, the Russian anthem will not be played.
-Vitalina Batsarashkina won the ROC’s first gold in Tokyo in the 10m pistol event earlier Sunday.
-She was serenaded by music from Tchaikovsky’s Piano Concerto No. 1, which will also play for other ROC gold medalists.
+Vitalina Batsarashkina won the ROC’s first gold in the 10m pistol event during the Tokyo Olympics last summer and was serenaded by music from Tchaikovsky’s Piano Concerto No. 1, which will also play for other ROC medalists.

 Will Russia compete at the 2022 Olympics in Beijing?

-The ROC will be competing instead of Russia at the Winter Olympics in Beijing in February 2022.
+The ROC will be competing instead of Russia at the Winter Olympics in Beijing.
 Russia was also under sanctions for the 2018 PyeongChang Olympics, where athletes were considered “Olympic Athletes from Russia.”

 Unless further sanctions are levied, the traditional contingent from Russia, including its flag and anthem, will be back at the 2024 Olympics in Paris.